To Influence or to Adapt?

 The waiter served a plate of long beans right in front of you.

-There's a fork provided with it.
+A fork is provided with it.

 Or do you ask the waiter if they have like a big spoon or something that will make it easier to scoop the long beans?